Universality in the dynamics of second-order phase transitions

 Alternatively, this result can be formulated for characteristic domain size, which scales linearly with $\left\vert \mathbf{r}\right\vert $.
 Thus in real space the characteristic domain size scales as $\sim \beta ^{-1}$.
-This analytical result is in agreement with predictions of the Kibble-Zurek theory in the so-called mean-field regime.
-For instance for linear quenches and one-dimensional systems, i.e. $n=1$, $d=1$, we find $N_{def}\sim \tau _{q}^{-\frac{1}{4}}$ which agrees with the results presented in \cite{PhysRevLett.78.2519,PhysRevLett.80.5477,PhysRevLett.104.160404}.
+This is in agreement with predictions of the Kibble-Zurek theory, e.g. for $n=1$, $d=1$, we find $N_{def}\sim \tau _{q}^{-1/4}$ which agrees with the results presented in \cite{PhysRevLett.78.2519,PhysRevLett.80.5477,PhysRevLett.104.160404}.

 It is not possible to have arbitrarily many defects in the system and therefore at high quench rates (high defect densities) one expects to observe a plateau in the defect scaling.
 This deviation from the simple power-law scaling can be anticipated by noting the scaling of the characteristic defect size and comparing it to the scaling of separation between defects.
-The characteristic size of the defects in rescaled coordinates is given by $\tilde{h}\sim2/g|\vec{\varphi}|^{2}$, as according to eq.(\ref{GP2}), a shorter defect has a kinetic energy that exceeds the potential barrier.
+The characteristic size of the defects in rescaled coordinates is given by $\tilde{h}\sim\sqrt{2/g|\varphi|^2}$, as according to equation (\ref{GP2}), a shorter defect has a kinetic energy that exceeds the potential barrier.
 By making use of the relations (\ref{rescaling1}) one can see that in real space the typical defect size $h$ has no dependence on $\tau_{q}$.
 On the other hand the typical distance between defects, i.e. the domain size, scales as $D\sim\beta^{-1}$.
 The simple power law scaling breaks down when the ratio $h/D \sim \beta$ becomes of order of one, which happens for sufficiently small $\tau_q$.
 We emphasize that this physical argumentation is not employed in our derivation of the power law-scaling, but is simply used to anticipate its breakdown at fast quench rates.

-{\em The spatially inhomogenous case --} Now we will apply the same strategy to analyze the system in the presence of space-dependent external potential $V\left( \mathbf{r},L\right)$.
+{\em The spatially inhomogeneous case --} Now we will apply the same strategy to analyze the system in the presence of space-dependent external potential $V\left( \mathbf{r},L\right)$.
 In this case the dynamics of the system is governed by the equation

 which contains an additional spatially dependent term.
 Therefore the dependence on $\tau _{q}$ can in general be eliminated only if the trapping potential $V\left( \mathbf{r},L\right)$ is also rescaled.
 To be specific let us consider here two such potentials: